ucvm/vmmp/README.md

 ### A note on the taxonomy databases

 You'll need a copy of your database of choice formatted to be used by dada2::assignTaxonomy.
-You can make this yourself (see the dada2 [documentation](http://benjjneb.github.io/dada2/index.html)) or use one provided by the dada2 authors (see their [taxonomy documentation](http://benjjneb.github.io/dada2/assign.html)).
+You can make this yourself or use one provided by the dada2 authors (see the [documentation](http://benjjneb.github.io/dada2/assign.html)).

 ## Config file